Indonesia: General Information

 The standard of health services in Indonesia are lower than what you will be familiar with at home.
 Bringing a supply of commonly required medicines and creams, etc. can be useful and efficient.
 The CDC website provides a list of suggested items to pack that may help on your trip to Indonesia, here.
 Earplugs are always useful, especially if you are a light sleeper.

 Indonesia sits along the ‘Ring of Fire’ and is prone to natural disasters as a result of this, as well as due to extreme weather events.
 Earthquakes can lead to direct damage as well as cause landslides and tsunamis.
 There are hundreds of active volcanoes in Indonesia, any of which can erupt without warning.
 Flooding is a frequent problem during the rainy season (generally September – February).
 Our tours should miss this period, however damage from a previous flooding (or a previous natural disaster) could take many months to be cleaned up.
 The Badan Meteorologi, Klimatologi, dan Geofisika (BMKG), or in English, the Meteorological, Climatological, and Geophysical Agency website has lots of information on the above.
-They have an alert system in place and a mobile app which is very useful.
+They have an alert system in place and a mobile application (app) which is very useful.

 Please also be sure to check the “Dangerous Animals and Plants” section below.